dprokscha/jirareport/README.md

 ``jirareport.py [OPTIONS] COMMAND [ARGS]``

 ### Options
+The script automatically prompts for omitted but required options (like password):

 ``-s, --server TEXT`` URL to JIRA server.
 ``-u, --user TEXT`` Username to log into JIRA.
 ``-p, --password TEXT`` Password to log into JIRA.